rybkaK/evently/README.md

 1. ``npm install`` install all dependencies.

-2. Add .env file to the root folder.
+2. Add .env file to the root folder with your variables.

 3. ``npm run dev`` run app.